 We currently expect to finance the Acquisitions with available cash and proceeds from a combination of debt financings, including the issuance of notes, additional term loans and revolver borrowings under our senior credit facility and borrowings under our accounts receivable securitization facility.
 We anticipate that it will be necessary for us to amend our current senior credit facility in order to provide for certain of this additional debt needed to fund the Acquisitions.
 The incurrence of the additional debt to fund the approximately \$4.75 billion aggregate purchase price for the Acquisitions may have an adverse effect on our financial condition and may limit our ability to obtain financing in the future.
 We may have to obtain financing under the Bridge Facility if we cannot secure some or all of the expected permanent financing.
-The interest rates and other financing arrangements.
+The interest rates and other financial terms for debt incurred pursuant to the Bridge Facility would be generally less favorable than what we have contemplated under our present plans for permanent financing arrangements.
 In addition, the Bridge Facility imposes various covenants and restrictions upon us which would apply in the event we obtained financing under it.